 Ms. Waszmer is a member of the Executive Committee of the New York State Bar Association’s Antitrust Section, a member of the Advisory Committee to the ABA’s Cartel and Criminal Practice Committee, and a partner mentor in the Leadership Counsel on Legal Diversity (LCLD) Mentoring Program.
 She is also a member of the Federal Bar Council and the National Asian Pacific American Bar Association (NAPABA).
-She serves on the firm’s Business Litigation Associates Committee and as Deputy Hiring Partner in the New York Office.
 She is a frequent speaker on cartel and other enforcement issues.

 Awards and Recognition

 - International Competition Network (ICN) – Non-Governmental Advisor (2015)